storopoli/storopoli.com/content/blog/2025-04-07-randomness/index.md

 Finally, if you are intrigued to see how powerful these inequalities can be in probability theory,
-I highly recommed Nassim's Taleb technical book ["Statistical Consequences of Fat Tails: Real World Preasymptotics, Epistemology, and Applications"](https://arxiv.org/abs/2001.10488) which is freely available on arXiv.
+I highly recommend Nassim's Taleb technical book ["Statistical Consequences of Fat Tails: Real World Preasymptotics, Epistemology, and Applications"](https://arxiv.org/abs/2001.10488) which is freely available on arXiv.